Valenzuela, Metro Manila: Tourism

-There are several attractions in Valenzuela City that residents and visitors of the city can enjoy.

-The Valenzuela City People's Park or simply People's Park, is an urban park located in a 1.3-hectare lot beside the city hall in barangay Karuhatan.
-There is an electronically controlled dancing fountain at the park entrance, an aero circle for zumba and other group exercises, garden, children's playground, zoological spaces where animals are displayed to the public, and a 400-seater amphitheater that can host a wide range of activities.
+The Valenzuela City People's Park or simply People's Park, is an urban park located in a 1.3-hectare lot beside the city hall in Barangay Karuhatan.
+There is an electronically controlled dancing fountain at the park entrance.
+There are also open areas, a children's playground, and some spaces for animals.
+The 400-seater amphitheater has also hosted a wide range of activities.

-Another facility in the city that boasts of a nature-centered open space and is free to the public is the Valenzuela City Family Park also in Karuhatan.
-There is a playground, interactive fountain, aviary, fitness machines, amphitheater, and a food park in the park.
-The park is also pet-friendly, bike-friendly, and accessible to persons with disability.
+The Valenzuela City Family Park, also located in Barangay Karuhatan, is another public park in the area that integrates nature in the urban setting.
+The park features a variety of amenities including a children's playground, an interactive fountain, an aviary, outdoor fitness equipment, an amphitheater, and a food park.
+The park is also pet-friendly, bike-friendly, and accessible to persons with disabilities.

 One of the many initiatives of the city government to create greener spaces, Polo Mini Park was inaugurated on January 21, 2020, six months after the announcement of the rehabilitation of the historical old town square of Polo.
-The park is adorned with hundred-years old luscious trees, fountain, memorial marker commemorating war veterans and statues of Pío Valenzuela and José Rizal.
+The park is adorned with a hundred-year-old luscious trees, a fountain, a memorial marker commemorating war veterans and statues of Pío Valenzuela and José Rizal.
 The park signifies not only a place for relaxation but also marks the historical identity of the City.

-In English, Arkong Bato means "arch of stone" which was constructed and built by the Americans in 1910 to serve as borders between the provinces of Bulacan (where Valenzuela or Polo, as it was known before, belonged to) and Rizal. (where Malabon used to be part of) The arch is located along M.H. del Pilar Street, which was once the main gateway to North Luzon before the construction of MacArthur Highway and North Luzon Expressway.
+In English, Arkong Bato means "arch of stone," which was constructed and built by the Americans in 1910 to serve as a border between the provinces of Bulacan (where Valenzuela or Polo, as it was known before, belonged to) and Rizal. (where Malabon used to be part of) The arch is located along M.H. del Pilar Street, which was once the main gateway to North Luzon before the construction of MacArthur Highway and North Luzon Expressway.
 After Malabon seceded from Rizal and Valenzuela from Bulacan to become part of Metropolitan Manila in 1975, the arch now marked as the boundary between the two towns and their respective barangays, Barangay Santulan in Malabon and Barangay Arkong Bato in Valenzuela.

 The Harry C. Egbert Memorial is located in Sitio Tangke Street in Malinta that serves as monument and memorial to Brigadier general Harry Clay Egbert, commanding officer of the 22nd Infantry Regiment of the United States who was mortally wounded here in 1899 during the Philippine–American War.
 Additionally, Egbert also served the US Army during American Civil War and Spanish–American War.

 The Museo Valenzuela (Valenzuela Museum) was the house where Dr. Pío Valenzuela, in whose memory the old town of Polo was renamed, was born and saw the best years of his life.
 This same house was burned recently.
-Valenzuela's historical and cultural landmark, Museo Valenzuela features collections of artifacts depicting the city's past and continuing development.
+Valenzuela's historical and cultural landmark, Museo Valenzuela, features collections of artifacts depicting the city's past and continuing development.